intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Automated error reporting mechanisms in protocol implementations allows for better feedback from deployments.
-Exposing faults through operations and management systems is highly valuable, but it might be necessary to ensure that the information is propagated further.
+Exposing faults through operations and management interfaces is highly valuable, but it might be necessary to ensure that the information is propagated further.

 Building telemetry and error logging systems that report faults to the developers of the implementation is superior in many respects.
 However, this is